codeclusiveio/flutter-packages/codeclusive_image_picker/README.md

-Codeclusive Image Picker is a package creaated by Codeclusive.io team.
+Codeclusive Image Picker is a package created by Codeclusive.io team.
 It was developed for managing permissions and picking images more convinient way.

 ## Getting started